silinternational/serverless-mfa-api-go/README.md

 ### Required Headers
 1. `x-mfa-apikey` - The API Key
 2. `x-mfa-apisecret` - The API Key Secret
-3. `x-mfa-RPDisplayName` - The Relay Party Display Name, ex: `ACME Inc.`
+3. `x-mfa-RPDisplayName` - The Relying Party Display Name, ex: `ACME Inc.`
-4. `x-mfa-RPID` - The Relay Party ID, ex: `domain.com` (should only be the top level domain, no subdomain, protocol, or path)
+4. `x-mfa-RPID` - The Relying Party ID, ex: `domain.com` (should only be the top level domain, no subdomain, protocol, or path)
 5. `x-mfa-RPOrigin` - The browser Origin for the request, ex: `https://sub.domain.com` (include appropriate subdomain and protocol, no path or port)